opixelum/brain-disk-gitbook/docs/languages/php.md

 {
     public function __construct
     (
-        public string $firstName
+        public string $firstName,
-        public string $lastName
+        public string $lastName,
-        public readonly string $birthDate // can be set only in constructor private string $password // can be set only in class public ?string $email = null // optional attribute ) {}
+        public readonly string $birthDate, // can be set only in constructor private string $password, // can be set only in class or in constructor public ?string $email = null // optional attribute ) {}
 }